Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 What Does Not Belong in an ESA Letter

-• No training records for the animal are required.
-ESAs do not need training.
+• No training records for the animal are required because ESAs don't need any specialized training.

-• No ESA registry number or certificate is required.
-There is no official ESA registry.
+• No ESA registry number or certificate is required since there's no official or legal registry.

-• The animal’s breed or detailed description is optional.
+• The animal's breed or detailed description is optional and not a legal housing requirement.

 Why Are Some ESA Letters Rejected

-• Vague language that does not show a medical need
+• Vague language that does not clearly show a medical need or treatment plan weakens credibility.

 These issues make a landlord treat the ESA as a normal pet, not a protected support animal.